 Here are some safety precautions to take to protect your dog from any dangers:

-- Always wash it properly before giving it to your dog.
-It’s even more important if your dog has low immunity.
+- Always wash beef hide properly before giving it to your dog.
+This is even more important if your dog has low immunity.

 - Pick larger treats that your dog cannot swallow.
 The perfect size of the treatment will depend on the dog breeds you have.

-- If the treatment becomes soft, take it away carefully and replace it with a new one.
+- If the treat becomes soft, take it away carefully and replace it with a new one.

 - Eliminate all the dirty bits.
 Throw away dirty chews.